LCP LCP LCP

 • Complete a project or program with a debrief as part of your standard project plan.
 Solicit input on what worked well, where there may be questions, and where changes would improve future work.

-No leader can succeed alone.
-Engaging colleagues in open information-sharing creates an atmosphere of mutual trust and shared problem-solving.
-As a leader, you need to intentionally overcome habitual power dynamics.
-If you can invite people to share ideas, name concerns, and risk speaking newly formed perspectives, you can achieve better decisions, consistent execution, and real innovation.
-You can expand your understanding and engage your employees when you prove that they can trust you with the truth.
+When you invite people to share ideas, voice concerns, and speak emerging perspectives, you create the conditions for better decisions, more consistent execution, and real innovation.
+You deepen your understanding and show your employees they can trust you with the truth.

 Subscribe to Our Blog